zowe/community/Project Management/Meeting Minutes and Agenda/20201210/Meeting Minutes.md

       - Adding syntax for REXX highlighting in the Editor
       - Testing 1.18 RC
       - Updating and review existing Editor hotkeys, along with possibly adding new ones that exist from the Explorer apps
-      - Adding an Abstract Action getter for the dispatcher for Iframes
-      - A few other ZSS bugs regarding auth & dataset listing
-      - Adding a button for column detail view in zTop
     - API Mediation Layer & Security (Elliot)
     - CLI (MikeB)
     - Performance & High Availability (HA) (Jack)